 Unbeknown to me, it was the day I’d left the UK a year ago.
 A few weeks before that we had mutually ended things after years of continuous conflict which escalated 6 months after our wedding in January 2017.
 Moving from China to England the next year would be the break we needed, the magic bullet that might save our marriage.
 Unfortunately, that wasn’t the case, and almost a year later, in December 2018, I began realising that things were truly broken.
 In hindsight there were many moments in the years leading up to that where all signs pointed to the obvious, nevertheless, I put on a brave face and soldiered on because that’s what I did.

 It was during the conversation that sealed our fate, where we both revealed that we didn’t love one another romantically anymore.
 We’d grown apart and now required different things.
-He didn’t want kids, while I was still undecided about them.
-His career became what seemed to me as the single most important thing to him, no matter the sacrifice, while I had come to realise that success, money and a farmhouse kitchen table in a South West London kitchen didn’t buy you happiness.
+He didn’t want kids, while I mostly did (or at least wanted to still have the option to).
+His career became what seemed to me as the single most important thing to him, no matter the sacrifice, while I had come to realise that success, money and a French farmhouse table in a South West London kitchen didn’t buy you happiness.
 There was nothing wrong with what either of us needed or wanted, but the fact that we couldn’t give that to one another anymore was it.
 Why would we stay together out of fear of the unknown?
 Why would we deny one another a chance to be truly happy alone or even with somebody else?
 Despite the fact that romantic love was lost, looking back now I think it was actually out of deep mutual love and respect that we decided to free one another and part ways.

 The day I left I woke up terrified about my future, but confident that I was doing the right thing.
 Before my ex left for the station to catch his daily train into Central London, we said a slightly teary goodbye.
 I do remember us having a laugh about something, because after all the misery we’d caused ourselves and everything we’d endured through 9 years together, at the core of it all we were still friends and had always managed to see the funny side of things when the dust had finally settled.